-Payments on loss of office Component of remuneration Approach taken Fixed pay and benefits Executive Directors may be entitled to payments in lieu of: notice, which may consist of base salary, FPA, pension entitlements and other contractual benefits, or an amount in lieu of; and/or accrued but untaken holiday entitlement.
+Payments on loss of office Component of remuneration Approach taken Fixed pay and benefits Executive Directors may be entitled to payments in lieu of: • notice, which may consist of base salary, FPA, cash in lieu of pension allowance, pension entitlements and other contractual benefits, or an amount in lieu of; and/or accrued but untaken holiday entitlement.
 Payments may be made in instalments or a lump sum, and may be subject to mitigation, and subject to applicable tax and social security deductions.
-Annual incentive and LTI In exceptional circumstances, as determined by the Committee, an executive Director may be eligible for the grant of annual and/or long-term incentives under the HSBC Share Plan based on the time worked in the performance year and on the individual's contribution.
+Annual incentive and In exceptional circumstances, as determined by the Committee, an executive Director may be eligible of annual and/or long-term incentives under the HSBC Share Plan, taking into account the time worked performance year and based on the individual's contribution.
 Unvested awards All unvested awards will be forfeited when an executive Director ceases employment voluntarily and is not deemed a good leaver.
-An executive Director may be considered a good leaver, under the HSBC Share Plan, if their employment ceases in specified circumstances which includes: ill heath, injury or disability, as established to the satisfaction of the Committee; retirement with the agreement and approval of the Committee; the employee's employer ceasing to be a member of the Group; redundancy with the agreement and approval of the Committee; or any other reason at the discretion of the Committee.
+An executive Director may be considered a good leaver, under the HSBC Share Plan, if their employment ceases in specified circumstances, which include: ill heath, injury or disability, as established to the satisfaction of the Committee; retirement with the agreement and approval of the Committee; the employee's employer ceasing to be a member of the Group; redundancy with the agreement and approval of the Committee; or any other reason at the discretion of the Committee.
 If an executive Director is considered a good leaver, unvested awards will normally continue to vest in line with the applicable vesting dates, subject to performance conditions, the share plan rules, and malus and clawback provisions.
+Unless the Committee determined otherwise, awards made subject to forward-looking performance conditions, including LTI awards, will normally be subject to time pro-rating for time in employment during the performance period.
 In the event of death, unvested awards will vest and will be released to the executive Director's estate as soon as practicable.
 In respect of outstanding unvested awards, the Committee may determine that good leaver status is contingent upon the Committee being satisfied that the executive has no current or future intention at the date of leaving HSBC of being employed by any competitor financial services firm.
 The Committee determines the list of competitor firms from time to time, and the length of time for which this restriction applies.
 If the Committee becomes aware of any evidence to the contrary before vesting, the award will lapse.
-Post-departure benefits Executive Directors can be provided certain benefits for up to a maximum of seven years from date of departure for those who depart under good leaver provisions under the HSBC Share Plan, in accordance with the terms of the policy.
-Benefits may include, but are not limited to, medical coverage, tax return preparation assistance and legal expenses.
-The Committee also has the discretion to extend the post-departure benefit of medical coverage to former executive Directors, up to a maximum of seven years from their date of departure.
-Other Where an executive Director has been relocated as part of their employment, the Committee retains the discretion to pay the repatriation costs.
-This may include, but is not restricted to, airfare, accommodation, shipment, storage, utilities, and any tax and social security that may be due in respect of such benefits.
+Post-departure benefits Other Where an executive Director has been relocated as part of their employment, the Committee retain to pay the repatriation costs.
+This may include, but is not restricted to, airfare, accommodation, shi utilities, and any tax and social security that may be due in respect of such benefits.
 Except in the case of gross misconduct or resignation, an executive Director may also receive retirement gifts.
-Legal claims The Committee retains the discretion to make payments (including professional and outplacement fees) to mitigate against legal claims, subject to any such payments being made in accordance with the terms of an appropriate settlement agreement waiving all claims against the Group.
+Legal claims The Committee retains the discretion to make payments (including professional and outplacement fees) in connection with an executive Director's cessation of office or employment.
+This may include payments that are made in good faith in discharge of an existing legal obligation (or by way of damages for breach of such an obligation) or by way of settlement of any claim arising in connection with the cessation of that executive Director's office or employment.
 Change of control In the event of a change of control, outstanding awards will be treated in line with the provisions set out in the respective plan rules.